 What is a Will?

 If you die without leaving a will or an appropriate will substitute (this is called dying “intestate”), and your assets exceed a specified value, your estate must still go through probate even though no will is involved.
 Further, when you die intestate, your estate may not pass to the person or persons you desired (had you made a will or will substitute).
-Instead, they pass in strict compliance with the statutory laws of intestate succession in a strict order of kinship priority.
+Instead, your estate passes in strict compliance with the statutory laws of intestate succession in a strict order of kinship priority.

 Avoiding Probate By Will Substitutes

-Since a court supervised administration of an estate (a “probate”) is an expensive proceeding involving the pay-out of both an executor’s and an attorney’s fee, it is well worth looking at what are called the “will substitutes.”
-These will substitutes are fully legal means by which you can pass on your estate to your designated beneficiaries when you die with a probate being required.
+Since a probate is an expensive proceeding involving the pay-out of both an executor’s and an attorney’s fee, it is well worth looking at what are called the “will substitutes.”
+These will substitutes are fully legal means by which you can pass on your estate to your designated beneficiaries when you die without a probate being required.